Nodaway, Missouri

-Nodaway is an unincorporated community and census-designated place in Lincoln Township, Andrew County, in the U.S. state of Missouri.
+Nodaway (/ˈnɒdəweɪ/ NOD-ə-way) is a census-designated place (CDP) in Lincoln Township, Andrew County, Missouri, United States.
 The community is part of the St. Joseph, MO-KS Metropolitan Statistical Area.

 History

 Nodaway was founded in 1868, and named after the nearby Nodaway River.
 A post office called Nodaway was established in 1868, and remained in operation until 1957.

 Geography

 The community is located along Missouri Route T just north of the confluence of the Nodaway and Missouri rivers approximately one mile northeast of the community of Amazonia.